 What To Do If You See Your Chi Going In The House

-Mistakes are part of potty training a chihuahua puppy and they will happen.
-Your patience and understanding will be greatly appreciated by your dog.
+Mistakes are part of potty training a chihuahua puppy, and they will happen.
+Your dog will greatly appreciate your patience and understanding.

-If you see your puppy about to squat or lift up a leg, make a noise that will startle but not scare the dog.
+If you see your puppy about to squat or lift a leg, make a noise that will startle but not scare the dog.
 If you can attach the lead and walk him out to the potty spot, do so.
-If there is not enough time, carry the puppy to the potty spot and allow him to finish out there.
-Make sure you praise your dog after he finishes up in the correct potty spot and gives a treat for a job well done.

-These enzyme cleaners smell great and they are safe for use around your pet, too.
+These enzyme cleaners smell great and are also safe for use around your pet

 A Note On Night Time Training

-Provide a response only if it is warranted.
-Many pups get up in the night because they want to play.
-They may bark, whine or make noise.
-Most of the time, this is because they just want some of your attention.
-Sometimes they really do have to go potty, and this is where training your dog for the night comes into play.
+Most of the time, they like some of your attention.
+Sometimes they have to go potty, where training your dog for the night comes into play.

 - You will teach your puppy to get himself back to sleep

-- You will teach your puppy to go potty only if really needed
+- You will teach your puppy to go potty only if needed

 Work Up To “Holding It”

-As your puppy gets older, he or she will be able to hold their need to go.
+As your puppy ages, it can hold its need to go.
 You can adjust the schedule as per the table we included earlier.